 Art is the common denominator for all theatre companies involved in the network Crossing The Line.
 Our companies are artistically led, professional theatres and at the same time committed to meeting the challenges of producing, playing and touring theatre performed by artists that are disabled and non-disabled.
 For it is a challenge, as all art should be.
 And the biggest challenge is often not the disabilities of the artists, but rather the preconceptions of people around us and the expectations from the surrounding world on what we should and should not be.

-The first project named Crossing The Line, was carried out in 2014-2017, culminating in a theatre festival in Roubaix, France in January 2017.
+The first project Crossing The Line, was carried out in 2014-2017, culminating in a theatre festival in Roubaix, France in January 2017.
+Click here to see a short film about the project from the European Commission.

 Trasna Na Líne

 Trasna Na Líne is a partnership between Moomsteatern in Sweden, Compagnie de L’Oiseau Mouche in France, Blue Teapot Theatre Company in Ireland, Theater Babel Rotterdam in Holland and Teatr 21 in Poland, co-funded by the EU Creative Europe Programme.
-It starts in September 2019 and the partners are coming together to engage with each other’s productions at a specially designed festival as part of the Galway 2020 Capital of Culture in May 2020.
+It starts in September 2019 and the partners are coming together to engage with each other’s productions at a specially designed festival as part of the Galway 2020 Capital of Culture.

 To effect lasting change on how the mainstream performance sector understands and works with artistically-led performance made by learning disabled (LD) artists, Trasna Na Líne (TNL) will create a strong network of organisations, artists and audiences which recognizes and celebrate their talents.
 To achieve this we’ve set 4 TNL objectives: